gridaphobe/research-exam/slides.md

 - Specify correctness condition (e.g. don't crash!)
 - Search for inputs designed to violate it
     - enumerate program paths via symbolic execution
+    - aim for 100% coverage as quickly as possible

 <!-- # Dynamic-Symbolic Testing -->